Florida panther: Conservation programs

 There are a number of official conservation plans and programs.

 The Florida Panther Recovery Plan is the foundational federal-level document for panther conservation, mandated by the Endangered Species Act.
 First written in 1981 and last fully revised in 2008, it outlines the overarching strategy for the panther's survival and eventual removal from the endangered species list.
 It is managed by the United States Fish and Wildlife Service.

 The Florida Panther Program is run by the Florida Fish and Wildlife Conservation Commission (FWC).
 It was originally called the Florida Panther Management Plan.
 It is the primary state-level conservation program.
 It consists of multiple plans including the Imperiled Species Management Plan, the Florida Panther Conservation Plan run by the Florida Department of Transportation (FDOT), and the Florida Panther Protection Program in eastern Collier County.

 Habitat Conservation Plans (HCPs) are legally binding agreements between the USFWS and private entities (like landowners or developers) in South Florida.
 They are designed to allow for some development while ensuring that the impact on panther habitat is minimized and mitigated, often by preserving and managing other crucial lands.

 Florida Panther Conservation Banks are a market-based tool where landowners are given financial incentives to protect and manage panther habitat on their property.
 They earn "credits" which can be sold to developers to offset habitat loss elsewhere.
 This helps to secure and maintain corridors and larger landscapes for panthers on private lands.

+Recent legal analysis writes that recovery plans require having three self-sustaining Florida panther populations of at least 240 individuals each; a goal that may need genetic-rescue efforts to be successful.
+Experts suggest that introducing 5–10 pumas from outside populations every few decades could help maintain genetic diversity.
+The analysis also highlights the need to preserve the largely private Florida Wildlife Corridor and strengthen land-use policies and wildlife crossings to expand panther range.